Providing cutting edge trauma-responsive services to those who have been impacted by trauma

 For more information about our training and consulting services, please contact Keith A. Bailey, Ph.D., Training Director.

-For more information about Harmony’s programs and services, please contact Nicole E. Coning, Chief Operating Officer.
+For more information about Harmony’s programs and services, please contact Nicole E. Coning, Chief Executive Officer.

 The Neurosequential Model